-Whether you should have, for instance, systems integration and change management procedures embedded in “home-grown” systems or “bought-in” tools is something hard to isolate and measure.
+Whether you should have, for instance, systems integration and change management procedures embedded in home-grown systems or bought-in tools is something hard to isolate and measure.
 People’s careers are affected when a way of working is modified, when new software tools are implemented.
-Listening to and working with customers as they deploy Capital my experience is that the roles and responsibilities of key individuals are seldom changed.
+Listening to and working with customers as they deploy CHS my experience is that the roles and responsibilities of key individuals are seldom changed.
 You have to deal with existing flexibility or inflexibility of teams.
 An example is whether electrical systems design engineers do their own schematics or whether the schematics are provided internally as an ECAD service.

 “Politics” is descriptive of this sort of subjectivity – an analogy with the way in civil society power relationships are organized.
 In the wider world, although you might not be interested in politics, politics is interested in you.
 Similarly in your career, you might not be involved in the choice of electrical interconnect design to manufacturing tool suite, but it will have an impact on you whether you like it or not.
 So you might as well participate if you have the chance – the results are heading your way.

 It is rare for re-drawing of the org-chart to coincide with adopting new tools.
 In start-up mode business process engineering takes place because managers and executives are translating a vision into a mission.
 Commercial off-the-shelf solutions go in easier in freshly created divisions.
 A green field site comes without preconceptions, without legacy tools.

 Mature electrical design teams present more of a challenge to implement general-purpose sector-neutral tools.
 Business process re-engineers in brown-field sites get a shallow welcome – pain may be tolerable, the mission is ingrained.
 Design to manufacturing steps for wiring harnesses have been done basically the same way for many years.